Google’s Machine Translation is free but there are penalties for claiming it as your own content!

 Google cannot use its own machine translation as reference for what’s ‘correct translation’.
 It must get real human translations for that.
 So, when you take the translation from Google and present it as your content, the immediate result is the Google drops that content from the search index.
 If you do it in just a few places, these pages will drop alone.
 If Google sees it’s own machine translation throughout your site, the entire site will drop.
 After that, good luck getting indexed again!

 Google’s SEO team have explained this process and the reasoning on different occasions (and they are constantly improving their systems).
 If you’re brave enough and want proof, go ahead and experiment yourself!

 Google Translation widget

 Please note that it’s completely legitimate to offer machine translation on your sites.
 The way to do it is by adding a Google Translation widget.
 This passes your content via Google’s translation system, but doesn’t tell Google that it’s your translation.
 It’s legitimate and encouraged by Google.
-If you don’t have the need or resources to build true multilingual sites, you can also offer free machine translation, done directly by Google.
-Just don’t store it in your database and offer as your own content.
+If you don’t have the need, or resources, to build true multilingual sites, you can instead offer free machine translation, done directly by Google.
+Just don’t store it in your database and offer it as your own content.